annr/aboutmybike_v1/README.md

 http://localhost:8080/ is for hot-reloaded web development with webpack.
 With every file change the ES6 code is transpiled to ES5 AND the page is reloaded.
 This is necessary for speed -- we don't want to add a step to our workflow now that we live in a transpiled world, and we also don't want to be refreshing the brower to look at every change we make.

-Any changes to the requested HTML will not appear -- it's just the linked javascript changes that get reloaded.
-You should be able to add CSS classes to the markup and see the changes but you can't for the time being add to the stylesheets and see the changes.
-The style sheets are currently manually compiled with the `lessc` command in the setup above.
+The style sheets are currently manually compiled with the `npm run build-css` command in the setup above.
+Sorry but for now the CSS is not automatically rebuilt with changes.

 ## Setting up the database